LordAshes/TaleSpire-RuleSet5EPlugin/README.md

 ### Saves And Skills

 1. Use the Dis, Normal and Adv selector in the top right of the screen to select the type of roll.

 2. Select the mini that is instigating the save or skill check.

 3. Right click the mini to open the radial menu.
 Select either Saves or Skills.

 5. Select the desired save or skill from the sub-selection.

+### Reactions

+1. Check the toggle beside the Reaction (hand) icon in the title bar

+2. Activate an attack sequence (see above)

+3. After the attack roll (and attack bonus roll if applicable) the sequence will stop with an indication of the roll total (but not any modifiers)

+4. A number of reaction button will be displayed to continue or abort the sequence

+5. If the victim uses a spell like Shield, the AC of the victim can be modified at this point prior to the hit/miss determination.
+Currently this is done (and undone) manually.

+6. Selecting the Continue button will continue on with the sequence.

+7. Selecting the Cancel button will cancel the sequence*.

+8. Selecting the Hit button will jump to the hit scenario regardless of the attack total and victom AC*.

+9. Selecting the Miss button will jump to the miss scenario regardless of the attack total and victom AC*.

+** Note: Choosing these options generates a indication in the chat that the option was used (to avoid cheating).

 ## File Format

 ```
 	{
 		"NPC": false,
+		"reach": 5,
 		"attacks":
 		[
 			{